 - Narrowed urethra.

 - Potential to have to sit to urinate.

 - Need for lifelong testosterone supplementation if undergoing emasculation.

 What is recovery like?

-Recovery from a penile surgery may include a stay in the hospital for one to two nights depending on the extent of the procedure you underwent.
-You may have a temporary urinary catheter to drain urine from your bladder and will be provided with instructions on catheter care when leaving the hospital.
+Recovery from a penile surgery may include a stay in the hospital for one to two nights depending on the procedure you had.
+You may have a temporary urinary catheter to drain urine from your bladder and will be taught how to care for the catheter care.